Spook's: Publication

-The Wardstone Chronicles, was published from 2004 to 2013.
-In the United Kingdom, the hardbook editions were published by The Bodley Head, an imprint of Penguin, and paperbacks by Red Fox, an imprint of Random House.
-In the United States, it was published by Greenwillow, an imprint of HarperCollins.
-The Starblade Chronicles, was published from 2014 to 2017 by the same publishers.
-Brother Wulf was published from 2020 to 2023 by Puffin, which is also an imprint of Penguin.
+The Wardstone Chronicles was published from 2004 to 2013.
+In the United Kingdom, the hardback editions were published by The Bodley Head, an imprint of Penguin, and the paperbacks by Red Fox, an imprint of Random House.
+In the United States, the books were published by Greenwillow Books, an imprint of HarperCollins.
+The Starblade Chronicles was published from 2014 to 2017 by the same publishers.
+Brother Wulf was published from 2020 to 2023 by Puffin, another Penguin imprint.

 Illustrations

-The illustrator for the UK versions David Wyatt, providing the original series covers and the illustrations for each chapter.
-The US versions were illustratied by Patrick Arrasmith; in addition to the cover art, Arrasmith designed pen and ink drawings which precede every chapter in the books.
-The Last Apprentice: A Coven of Witches was illustrated by Tim Foley and The Spook's Bestiary was illustrated by Julek Heller.
+The UK editions were illustrated by David Wyatt, who provided the original series covers and chapter illustrations.
+The US editions were illustrated by Patrick Arrasmith, who designed the cover art and pen-and-ink chapter illustrations.
+The Last Apprentice: A Coven of Witches was illustrated by Tim Foley, and The Spook's Bestiary was illustrated by Julek Heller.

 Audiobooks

-Unabridged audiobook versions of the series have been released in both the United Kingdom and the United States.
+Unabridged audiobook versions of the series have been released in the United Kingdom and the United States.
 The UK audiobooks were produced by Random House Audio.
-Jamie Glover read Book 1 and Will Thorp read Book 2.
+Jamie Glover read Book 1, and Will Thorp read Book 2.
 Thomas Judd read books 3 through 8, and books 10 and 13.
 Gabrielle Glaister read Book 9, Toby Longworth and Kate Harbour jointly read Book 11, and Annie Hemingway read Book 12.
-Random House Audio also produced an abridged version of The Spook's Apprentice which is read by Daniel Weyman.
+Random House Audio also produced an abridged version of The Spook's Apprentice, read by Daniel Weyman.

 The US audiobooks were produced by Harper Audio.
-Christopher Evan Welch read books 1 through 10, and he was joined by Angela Goethals in reading Book 11.
-Welch also read the short story collection The Spook's Tale And Other Horrors.
+Christopher Evan Welch read books 1 through 10, and was joined by Angela Goethals for Book 11.
+Welch also read the short story collection The Spook's Tale and Other Horrors.
 Welch died of lung cancer in 2013.
-Angela Goethals read Book 12 and Alexander Cendese read Book 13.
+Goethals read Book 12, and Alexander Cendese read Book 13.

 Adaptations

-In 2014, Stephen Delaney, Joseph Delaney's son, along with his father, published an adaption of The Spook's Apprentice into a 160-page play script, under the title The Spook's Apprentice - Play Edition.
+In 2014, Stephen Delaney and Joseph Delaney published a 160-page play-script adaptation of The Spook's Apprentice under the title The Spook's Apprentice - Play Edition.

-In the same year, a film adaptation of The Spook's Apprentice, titled Seventh Son, was released by Legendary Pictures; it was directed by Sergey Bodrov.
-Ben Barnes starred as the main protagonist Tom Ward.
-The other cast members were Jeff Bridges as John Gregory (the Spook), Julianne Moore as Mother Malkin, Alicia Vikander as Alice Deane, Kit Harington as Billy Bradley, Djimon Hounsou as Radu (an original character), and Antje Traue as Bony Lizzie.
+A film adaptation of The Spook's Apprentice, titled Seventh Son, was released by Legendary Pictures and directed by Sergey Bodrov.
+Ben Barnes starred as Tom Ward.
+The cast also included Jeff Bridges as John Gregory, Julianne Moore as Mother Malkin, Alicia Vikander as Alice Deane, Kit Harington as Billy Bradley, Djimon Hounsou as Radu, and Antje Traue as Bony Lizzie.

 In 2023, a French graphic novel adaptation of The Spook's Apprentice was published under the title L'Épouvanteur, Tome 1: L'Apprenti épouvanteur.
-Pierre Oertel authored the text and Benjamin Bachelor provided the illustrations.
+Pierre Oertel wrote the text, and Benjamin Bachelier provided the illustrations.